briochemc/briochemc.github.io/index.md

 <br>
 ~~~

-I'm on the lookout for my next job so don't hesitate to contact me if you are looking to hire someone with my skills!
+I'm on the lookout for my next job so don't hesitate to contact me if you are looking to hire someone with my skills.

 ## Research interests